fermi-ad/grpc-name-service/README.md

 Quarkus also comes with a Dev UI, that helps with interacting with application and supporting services.
 Go to [SERVER_ADDRESS/q/dev-ui](https://localhost:8443/q/dev-ui) to view.

 ## Dev service initialization
 They Keycloak dev service is prepopulated using the configuration from the [Keycloak Dev Services example](https://quarkus.io/version/3.15/guides/security-openid-connect-dev-services), defined in `config/quarkus-realm.json`.
-This configuration defines 23 users, `alice`, and `bob`, whose passwords are the same as their usernames.  `alice` is given both `admin` and `user` roles, and `bob` is given `user` role only.
+This configuration defines users `alice`, and `bob`, whose passwords are the same as their usernames.  `alice` is given both `admin` and `user` roles, and `bob` is given `user` role only.

-The Postgres dev service has the database automatically setup and is prepopulated using `src/main/resources/import.sql`
+The Postgres dev service has the database automatically setup and is prepopulated using `src/main/resources/import.sql`.
+This only applied in dev mode.

 ## Run test client